-- On Lake Ontario: Sandbanks, Presqu’ile, and Darlington
+- on Lake Ontario: Sandbanks, Presqu’ile, and Darlington

-- On Lake Erie: Port Burwell, Wheatley, Rock Point and Rondeau
+- on Lake Erie: Port Burwell, Wheatley, Rock Point and Rondeau

-- On Lake Huron MacGregor Point, and The Pinery,
+- on Lake Huron MacGregor Point, and The Pinery,

-- On Lake Superior: Sleeping Giant (which can get western birds I can only dream of seeing down my way).
+- on Lake Superior: Sleeping Giant (which can get western birds I can only dream of seeing down my way)

-You’ll also find special fall migration events every fall at provincial parks on the lower Great Lakes like Rondeau Provincial Park’s annual Monarch Butterfly Migration Festival (Sept.
-15, 2013).
-Be sure to check here for all Ontario Parks events.
+You’ll also find special fall migration events every fall at provincial parks on the lower Great Lakes like Rondeau Provincial Park’s annual Monarch Butterfly Migration Festival or Presqu’ile’s Migrants and Monarchs Weekend on the Labour Day Weekend.